Keteraf/Keteraf/README.md

  - 👋 Hi, I’m @Keteraf
  - 👀 I’m interested in science, music and of course programming
- - 🌱 I’ve 10+ years of experience in PHP and I'm currently learning Java (Spring framework)
+ - 🌱 I’ve 10+ years of experience in web development (mainly PHP) and I'm currently learning Java (Spring framework)
- - 💞️ I’m looking to collaborate on some php or Java projects
+ - 💞️ I’m looking to collaborate on some PHP or Java projects

 <!---
 Keteraf/Keteraf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.